iterative/mlem/README.md

   Wrap models as a Python package or Docker Image, or deploy them to Heroku (SageMaker, Kubernetes, and more platforms coming soon).
   Switch between platforms transparently, with a single command.

-- **Simple text file to save model metadata:**
+- **Model metadata into YAML automatically:**
-  Automatically include Python requirements and input data needs into a deployment-ready format.
+  Automatically include Python requirements and input data needs into a human-readable, deployment-ready format.
-  Use the same format on any ML framework.
+  Use the same metafile on any ML framework.

 - **Stick to your training workflow:**
   MLEM doesn't ask you to rewrite model training code.